Notifications with file descriptors

 :

-on the timer file descriptor.
+expire.
 The buffer provided to read()

-is an
+is an uint64_t

-integer that read()
+integer that

-fills with the number of timer
+fills with the count of timer expirations that occurred since

-expirations that have occurred since the last read()
+the last read()

 .